lewiguez/manager-README/README.md

 ### Availability
 I start my day at 9am.
 I generally head out to eat dinner after 5pm.
 I’ll usually mute Slack notifications during my lunch and in the evenings, but I’ll typically check in throughout the evening to make sure things are running smoothly and there are no major questions or issues.
 I have Slack on my phone and will respond there as needed after-hours.

-**I don’t expect you to do this.** You are free to make sure yourself as available as you please after-hours and on weekends.
+**I don’t expect you to do this.** You are free to make yourself as available as you please after-hours and on weekends.
 You are free to not install Slack on your phone.
 You are free to ignore any message I send on the weekend until the following work day.

 **I will make myself available for you.** I will move things around.
 I will cancel meetings.
 My schedule isn’t 100% the same every day, every week, and every month.
 Don’t wait until our one-on-one to tell me about a problem you’re having.
 I’m here to serve you and I can’t do that effectively unless I know about a problem.